jimsingh/llm_e2e/README.md

 <img src="assets/gradient_sum.png" alt="Gradient Sum" width="600"/>

-The monotonically increasing gradient magnitudes (0.48→0.54) throughout training indicate substantial learning headroom remains.
-This steady growth in gradient norms, even as validation loss improved, demonstrates the model was still finding meaningful parameter updates and exploring productive regions of the loss landscape.
-With 170k steps of cosine annealing completed, the persistent gradient signal suggests extended training would likely yield further improvements.
+The monotonically increasing gradient magnitude (0.48→0.54) indicates headroom remains.
+This steady growth in gradient norms, even as validation loss improved, demonstrates the model was still finding meaningful parameter updates and exploring productive regions.
+With 170k steps of cosine annealing completed, the healthy gradient signal suggests extended training would likely yield further improvements.
+Perhaps into the 3.5-3.6 range.

 ### Language Acquisition

-Monitoring the model's completions of "The quick brown fox jumps over the..." provides insights into its linguistic development:
+Monitoring the model's completions of "The quick brown fox jumps over the..." shows progress of linguistic development:

-**Step 197k** (Syntactic Chaos):
+**Step 197k** (syntax, but still complete nonsense):
 "...carpet and proceeds to train him for the skunks last business"

-**Step 227k** (Action Sequence Learning):
+**Step 227k** (an action sequence):
 "...window after crossing a downhill rock indoors a kick blob"

-**Step 289k** (Complex Grammar, Surreal Semantics):
+**Step 289k** (complex grammar, surealism):
 "...ladder flipping across the roof and the fans throw their feet against the ground killing themselves"

-**Step 273k** (Brevity Emerges):
+**Step 273k** (brevity - model knows when to stop!):
 "...wire"

-The progression demonstrates a clear pattern: syntactic structure → narrative patterns → length control.
-The model mastered grammatical rules before semantic coherence—characteristic of pure autoregressive training without grounding mechanisms.
+The progression has a clear pattern: structure -> narrative patterns -> length control.
+The model mastered grammatical rules before semantic coherence.
+This is characteristic of pure autoregressive pre-training without grounding.

 ### Comparison with GPT-2 124M